CodesAway/BEXCodeCompare/README.md

 Ignore comments (disabled by default)
 ![Ignore comments setting](/Screenshots/Ignore%20comments%20setting.png)

-Show both sides of substitution setting in BEX View (disabled by default)
+Show both sides of substitution in BEX View (disabled by default)
 ![Show both sides of substitution setting in BEX View](/Screenshots/Show%20both%20sides%20of%20substitution%20setting.png)

 <a name="what"></a>